fluiddyn/fluidfft/doc/index.rst

 FluidFFT documentation
 ======================

-This package provides C++ classes and their Python wrapper classes useful to perform Fast Fourier Transform (FFT) with different libraries, in particular
+This package provides C++ classes and their Python wrapper classes written in Cython useful to perform Fast Fourier Transform (FFT) with different libraries, in particular

 - fftw3 and fftw3-mpi